janElikan/homeworkBot/README.md

 > [!WARNING]
-> This is a work-in-progress, I'm currently focused on fast iteration and shipping it ASAP
+> This was a work-in-progress, I was focused on shipping it ASAP, which I did.
+The MVP serverd well and is now archived.

 > A homework assignment keeping telegram bot

-Our class in high school has a problem with assignments.
+Our class in high school had a problem with assignments.
 Teachers would constantly forget to put them into the system they were supposed to use and tell us to remember the assignments instead.
 No-one did, so they kept asking me.
-I grew tired of that, so I made this:
+I grew tired of that, so I made this.

-\<a video clip showing how it works />

 Features:
 - setting/getting assignments